EmuDeck/emudeck.github.io/docs/community-creations/steamos/tools-and-guides.md

 10. Single click the `PKHeX` tile in Lutris, click the `Wine` icon at the bottom of the Lutris application, click `Winetricks`
 11. Click `Select the default wineprefix`
 12. Click `Install a Windows DLL or component`
-13. Locate `dotnet7 MS.NET Runtime 7.0 LTS` in the list
-14. Check the box to the left of `dotnet7 MS.NET Runtime 7.0 LTS` and click `OK`, wait a few moments for it to install
+13. Locate `dotnet7` in the list and check the box to the left of `dotnet7 MS.NET Runtime 7.0 LTS`
-15. Locate `dotnetdesktop7` in the list
+15. Locate `dotnetdesktop7` in the list and check the box to the left of `dotnetdesktop7`
-16. Check the box to the left of `dotnetdesktop7` and click `OK`, wait a few moments for it to install
+16. Click `OK`, wait a few moments for it to install
 17. Close out of winetricks
 18. To open PKHeX, open Lutris, select the PKHeX tile, and click `Play`